numerique-gouv/people/README.md

 People is an application to handle users and teams.

-This project is as of yet **not ready for production**.
+As of today, this project is **not yet ready for production**.
 Expect breaking changes.

 People is built on top of [Django Rest Framework](https://www.django-rest-framework.org/).